A Kansas City Dog Bite Lawyer Explains Liability

 Defenses to Kansas City Dog Bite Claims

 There are several defenses a dog owner may raise to avoid liability for a dog bite claim.
 Under Missouri laws, dog owners can argue that they are not liable for a claim because the victim was trespassing when the dog bite occurred, or the person provoked the dog, and the dog responded by biting the person.
 This defense can often arise when a dog bites a child.
 Kansas dog owners may also raise trespassing and provocation as defenses to dog bite claims.

-If the dog owner is successful in arguing provocation or trespass as a defense for the claim, the claim may be denied entirely.
+If the dog owner is successful in arguing provocation or trespass as a defense for the claim, the dog bite claim may be denied entirely.
 However, the dog owner could also argue that even though the owner is liable for the dog bite, the victim was partially at fault for causing the injury.
 Under comparative negligence laws, a victim’s compensation can be reduced if the victim is partially at fault for the cause of the injury.

 The comparative negligence laws vary by state.
 Missouri uses the theory of pure comparative fault for personal injury cases.
 Under pure comparative fault, the victim can recover compensation for his or her injuries, even if the victim is 99 percent at fault for the injury.
 The victim’s compensation is reduced by the percentage of fault assigned to the victim.

 Kansas uses modified comparative fault for personal injury claims.
 Under modified comparative fault, a victim’s compensation is reduced by the percentage of fault assigned to the victim for causing the injury.
 However, if the victim’s percentage of fault exceeds 50 percent, the victim is barred from receiving any compensation for the claim.

 A Kansas City dog bite lawyer is familiar with the laws related to proving liability and fault for dog bite cases.
-The attorney is also familiar with the various legal defenses to dog bite claims and how to argue against those defenses.
+A dog bite attorney is also familiar with the various legal defenses to dog bite claims and how to argue against those defenses.